 What does Jesus’ mean by the leaven of Herod?

-Thus the two forms of leaven are false religious law and false civil law – while at the same time Jesus’ use of leaven for each of them suggests a common idea: the leaven points to the principles which give shape to our lives, just as leaven aerates a loaf and gives it shape.
-Herod’s political leaven gave the wrong shape to one’s life, and so did the Pharisees’ religious leaven.
+Thus these two forms of leaven are false religious law and false civil law – while at the same time Jesus’ use of leaven for each of them suggests a common idea: the leaven points to the capacity to spread and to the principles which give shape to our lives, just as leaven aerates a loaf and gives it shape.
+Herod’s political leaven gives the wrong shape to one’s life, and so does the religious leaven of the Pharisees.

 Civil law and politics